rlidwka/nodeca/INSTALL.md

     ./nodeca.js migrate --all

 If you need test data, apply seeds.
-List available:
+List available ones:

     ./nodeca.js seed

-Then use one by number:
+Then you can choose seeds to apply using their numbers:

     ./nodeca.js seed -n <NUMBER_1> -n <NUMBER_2>

 ## Run

-In terminal (break with ctrl+c)
+In a terminal (break with ctrl+c):

     ./nodeca.js server

-Run with monitor (your dev location, autorestart when you make changes):
+Run with monitor (your dev location, will be auto-restarted when you make changes):

     make dev-server

-Run on server (via `upstart`, learn script from `./etc` subfolder)
+Run on a server (via `upstart`, check a script from `./etc` subfolder):

     start nodeca